wp-plugins/spots/readme.txt

 6. A Template Tag replacement of content in the footer of the 2010 theme.

 == Changelog ==

+= 1.0.7 =
+* Added: Allow WordPress to do the serialisation for the transients.
+Was causing problems after BackupBuddy plugin was used.
+* Fixed: Caching was happening even when cache time was set to 0, removed an unnecessary db query.
+* Fixed: Caching was happeninig in admin which would cause GravityForms to render as the editable form
+* Added: Improved styling of widget for latest WP versions
+* Fixed: URL escaped ampersand in post type edit link

 = 1.0.6 =
 * Added: Smart default for widget title when selecting a spot